purple-technology/lerna-smart-run/README.md

 Pass `--runLast` to run a package's script after any others.
 If multiple packages are passed to this option, they're run in sequence as well.
 Supports glob patterns.

-Since the `smartRun` command is mostly just a wrapper around `lerna`'s CLI, see https://www.npmjs.com/package/@lerna/filter-options for more available flags (most of which are not yet implemented in this package).
+Pass `--scope` if you want to run the command for a package even if it hasn't changed, but one of its dependencies has.

 ## Special arguments